constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/introduction.md

 control their data and privacy, and choose applications and services to fulfil their needs "[](cite:cites spec:solid) while using existing web standards.
-In the context of Solid [](cite:cites verstraete2022solid) defined data sovereignty as "the power an individual has over their data.[...] the self-determination of individuals and organizations with regard to the use of their data "[](cite:cites verstraete2022solid) and a state of being in control of our data is obtained "[w]hen an individual or an organization [...] can choose where [its] data is stored and who is granted access to it.
+In the context of Solid [](cite:cites verstraete2022solid) defined data sovereignty as "the power an individual has over their data.[...][It is] the self-determination of individuals and organizations with regard to the use of their data "[](cite:cites verstraete2022solid) and a state of being in control of our data is obtained "[w]hen an individual or an organization [...] can choose where [its] data is stored and who is granted access to it.